UTC

 Email/RFC-2822: Internet Message Format Date Standard, typically used for timestamps in email headers

 • +1300 - sign character (+) followed by a four digit time providing hours (13) and minutes (00) of the offset.
-Indicates thirteen hour and zero minutes time differences to the east of the zero meridian.
+Indicates an offset of thirteen hours to the east of the zero meridian.

 IANA/Olson: Reflects NZDT time zone boundaries defined by political bodies, primarily intended for use with computer programs and operating systems